Chiropractic Improves Antioxidant Levels

 In 2005, a landmark study published in the Journal of Vertebral Subluxation (JVSR) found evidence that chiropractic care can reduce oxidative stress in the body (10).
 Oxidative stress is the damage that occurs when free radicals outnumber the body’s antioxidants.

 Oxidative stress damages all body cell components: proteins, lipids and DNA.
 In fact, researchers have found that one out of every three proteins is rendered dysfunctional by unchecked free radical damage (11).
-Thiols are sulfur containing compounds in the body that act as antioxidants They react with free radicals to neutralize them.
+Thiols are sulfur containing compounds in the body that act as anti-oxidant agents.
+They react with free radicals to neutralize them.

 Serum levels of thiols reflect DNA’s capacity to repair itself, report scientists of Biomedical Diagnostic Research, Inc, and can be used to measure aging and disease status.
 In a 2003 study published in the Journal of Anti Aging Medicine, low serum thiol levels were found in nine different categories of human sickness and disease.
 (12)

-Chiropractic Boosts Anti-Oxidants:
+Chiropractic Boosts Antioxidant Compounds:

 The study published in JVSR consisted of 76 participants: one group received short-term chiropractic care; a second group received long-term chiropractic care; and the third group received no chiropractic care.
 The study qualified participants for age, sex and the use of nutritional supplements.